About The Museum

 Humans in motion introducing us to the exhibition, begins by presenting the migratory processes of human being, through a conceptual and terminological perspective, in order to familiarize our public with the naturalness of the migratory phenomenon and the global vision of this concept.

-Finally, we take off to globalization again; Concerning the 21st century we examine migrations through a prevalent perspective, from our actual present and most immediate future (Espai Migrar)
+Finally, we take off to globalization again; Espai Migrar examines 21st century migrations through a prevalent perspective, from our actual present and most immediate future.

 MhiC is an institution of reference for its content, a small local museum, that through a modest perspective and opts to boldly raise questions about a universal reality such as human movements and migrations.
 It is managed from the Area of Culture of the Sant Adrià de Besòs Town Hall and is part of the Network of Museums of Ethnology of Catalonia and the Network of Local Museums of the Diputación de Barcelona.